5 Things to Know About the EPA’s Phasedown of the HFCs Used in Your Facility’s HVAC and Refrigeration Equipment

 HFCs are extremely powerful GHGs that accelerate climate change, which threatens society with costly health and environmental impacts and therefore will continue to be phased out of HVAC and refrigeration equipment used today.
 The AIM Act, backed by a coalition of industry and environmental groups, provides regulatory certainty for phasing down HFCs – and fosters the use of more climate friendly and efficient alternatives that will be beneficial to consumers and the environment.

-Why the EPA is Phasing Down, Phasing Out, or Delisting Refrigerants
+Why the EPA Is Phasing Down, Phasing Out, or Delisting Refrigerants

 Concerns have been raised as HFCs became increasingly used as replacements for ozone-depleting substances (ODS), and as global growth spurs demand for refrigeration and AC equipment.
 Refrigerants are used in many commercial HVAC applications, such as air conditioning units, chillers, refrigeration systems such as freezers and cold product display cases.